Marco-Skiavone/ium_dataset_processor/NOTE.md

 1. This set represents every appearance of a player in a past match and some information related to that appearance
 2. If I were to transpose this dataset into SQL I would do so by retaining the following attributes to the relevant
    entity:
     - **appearance_id** (identifier)
     - minutes_played
     - yellow_cards
     - player_current_club_id
     - player_club_id
     - assists
     - red_cards
     - goals
 3. Instead, I would discard or arrange differently the sequent information in the csv:
     - game_id: It will be present as a foreign key
     - player_id: It will be present as a foreign key
     - date: it's an information relative to the game and it is redundant
     - player_name: it's an information relative to the player and it's redundant
     - competition_id: it's an information relative to the game and it's redundant

+---

+# Competition:

+1. This set represents the various championships, and it's a bit odd
+2. If I were to transpose this dataset into SQL I would do so by retaining the following attributes to the relevant
+   entity:
+   - **competition_id** (identifier)
+   - name
+   - competition_code
+   - type
+   - sub_type
+   - country_id
+   - country_name
+   - domestic_league_code
+   - url
+3. Instead, I would discard or arrange differently the sequent information in the csv:
+   - confederation: It has the only value 'Europa'